 It depends on how thick you’d like your chia pudding.
 I like mine quite thick so I usually let it sit overnight.
 But if you’d like a thinner consistency or if you’re just desperate to eat it, I’d say between 3-4 hours is best.
 Once it’s at the consistency you like, feel free to dig in.

 Chia pudding is also a great meal prep item.
 You can make a big batch on a Sunday and have chia pudding ready all week long.
-If you watch the video below, you can see me make this exact recipe as part of my weekly meal prep.
+Watch how I do it on my meal prep chia pudding video.